Skip to main content

 2. Does your state send and receive pleadings and documents electronically in international cases?
 If yes, specify the types of pleadings and documents your state can send and receive electronically.

-Documents: Yes; Pleadings: No
+Documents: Yes; Pleadings: Yes

 3. What methods of personal service does your state use?